 The tourist season in Wakhan is relatively short, starting in May or June and lasting until September or early October.
 From April to early June, melting snow swells rivers and high water blocks road access to many areas, making some rivers crossings impassable by foot, animal or vehicle.
 Many areas only become accessible as of early July.
 The later in summer you travel, the easier it is to cross streams and rivers, and the greater the likelihood of being able to drive as far as Sarhad-e Broghil.

-August to mid-September is the optimal travel time.
+August to mid-September is the optimal travel time, definitely if you plan to get in any hiking.
 By early September, however, snow can close trails and roads for the season.
 We have a forum topic running for all questions and comments regarding when to go and what to expect at different times.

 Trekking and climbing

 Everything you need to know about hiking and climbing in the Wakhan Corridor can be found on the excellent Juldu site.
 Trekking in Tajikistan also has the 10-day hike to Lake Chaqmaqtin included.
 Here are some things not mentioned there.

 If you do not want to go trekking, you can do the entire thing on horseback as well.
 Mirzo from Ptukh comes recommended as a good horse guide.